testthedocs/edic/docs/content/install.md

 **manually**:

-Download the pre-compiled binaries from the [releases page][releases] and copy to the desired location.
+Download the pre-compiled binaries from the [releases page](https://github.com/testthedocs/edic/releases) and copy to the desired location.

 # Compiling From Source